sveronneau/scc-findings-notifications/g-chat/README.md

 ## Usage

 Update the terraform.tfvars file with your ORG and PROJECT IDs then deploy using terraform.
+You will be prompted to enter the Incoming webhook G-Chat URL from step #6 during TF Apply and Deploy.
+This value will be stored in Secrets Manager
 ```
 bucket_name                     = "scc_gchat_notification_code"
 bucket_location                 = "US"